MadhusreeBera/ssd_lab_activity_2/README.md

 The sample text file must contain a newline character at the end as "wc -l" command calculates the number of newline character

 #### Execution command

 ./q1.sh file.txt

 ### Q2.

 #### Overview

 This code uses awk to print all the shells that belong to '/usr' \
-The script stores the output of file in a temporary text file temp.txt and prints the file.
+The script stores the output of file in a temporary text file temp2.txt and prints the file.
+Then it deletes the temporary file

 #### Execution command

 ./q2.sh